confidential-containers/cloud-api-adaptor/test/e2e/README.md

 $ TEST_E2E_PROVISION=yes TEST_E2E_PODVM_IMAGE="path/to/podvm-base.qcow2" CLOUD_PROVIDER=libvirt make test-e2e
 ```

+By default it is given 20 minutes for the entire e2e execution to complete, otherwise the process is preempted.
+If you need to extend that timeout then export the `TEST_E2E_TIMEOUT` variable.
+For example, `TEST_E2E_TIMEOUT=30m` set the timeout to 30 minutes.
+See `-timeout` in [go test flags](https://pkg.go.dev/cmd/go#hdr-Testing_flags) for the values accepted.

 # Adding support for a new cloud provider

 In order to add a test pipeline for a new cloud provider, you will need to implement some